ionic-team/stencil-site/docs/testing/webdriverio/01-overview.md

 npm init wdio@latest .
 ```

-This will initiate WebdriverIOs configuration wizard that walks you through the setup.
+This will initiate WebdriverIO's configuration wizard that walks you through the setup.
 Make sure you select the following options when walking through it:

 - __What type of testing would you like to do?__: select either `Component or Unit Testing - in the browser` if you are interested adding unit tests for your components or `E2E Testing - of Web or Mobile Applications` if you like to test your whole application (you can always add either of them later on)
 - __Which framework do you use for building components?__: if you select _Component or Unit Testing_ make sure to select `StencilJS` as preset so WebdriverIO knows how to compile your components properly